-- 1. Remove the two knurled fascia retaining screws located at the bottom rear sides of the fascia. - 2.
-Gently pull the bottom of the fascia forward then lift the fascia up and forward to clear the rear top location. - 3.
+- 1. Remove the two fascia retaining screws located at the bottom rear of the fascia. - 2.
+Lift the fascia up and forward to clear the rear top location. - 3.
 Replace in the reverse order.
-Make sure that the channel near the top of the rear of the fascia locates fully into the wings of the engine back panel (See figure 12) in the installation section.
+Make sure that the top rear of the of the fascia locates fully into the 'U' shaped notch of the engine back panel (See figure 14).
 Make sure that the radiants are not dislodged when refitting the fascia.